 Safety and Security

-Medellin is “mas o menos” safe, but there is a long, long way to go in every big city in Colombia (and many small or medium sized cities).
-Some Colombians act like these sorts of robberies happen all over the world.
+Medellin is “mas o menos” safe, but there is a long, long way to go in every big city in Colombia (and many small or medium-sized cities too, unfortunately).
+Many Colombians act like these sorts of robberies happen all over the world.

 No, they don’t.